HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

     "link": <link to wiki page> // This field is optional "crosslist": [<name1>, <name2>, ... ], // This field is also optional "nocredit": [<name1>, <name2>, ...], // This field is also optional
-    "prereqs": [ [<prereq1 name>, <prereq2 name>], ... ],
+    "type": <string>, // Also optional - use instead of eetype/cetype "eetype": <string>, //optional - use with cetype "cetype": <string>, //optional - use with eetype "prereqs": [ [<prereq1 name>, <prereq2 name>], ... ],
     "coreqs": [ [<coreq1 name>, <coreq2 name>], ... ]
   },